Thresholds of Perception

 Where image, memory, and agency intersect.

-Toronto | October 23 - 26, 2025
+October 23 - 26, 2025

 Thresholds of Perception brings together three distinct bodies of work that challenge the limits of seeing, remembering and understanding.
 Through layered photographic processes, sculptural interventions, and material dislocations, the artists invite viewers to slow, consider, and dwell in newly-articulated visual spaces: those between clarity and distortion, presence and erasure, perception and revelation.Together, these works navigate and give form to interstitial zones-where image, body, memory and agency intersect.
 Thresholds of Perception asks not just what we see, but how we move through experiences of vision, and under what critical conditions.